Raj K. Razdan, Ph. D. Past CEO (Retired, 2009)

 Peter Meltzer, Ph.D.
 Past President & CEO (Retired 2018)

 Dr. Meltzer received his Ph.
 D. in Organic Chemistry in 1976 from the University of the Witwatersrand, South Africa.
 He spent a postdoctoral year with Sir Jack Baldwin at the Massachusetts Institute of Technology.
 In 1978 he joined SISA, Cambridge, MA, where over nine years he rose to the position of Vice President of Research and Development.
-In 1986 he co-founded Organix where he is currently President and CEO.
-Dr. Meltzer supervises various proprietary projects at Organix.
-His non-proprietary work funded by the National Institutes of Health has focused on the design and synthesis of monoamine uptake inhibitors with a view to discovery of cocaine pharmacotherapies and brain imaging agents.
+In 1986 he co-founded Organix where he was President from 1986 to 2008 and then President & CEO from 2009 until he retired in 2018.
+His non-proprietary work funded by the National Institutes of Health had focused on the design and synthesis of monoamine uptake inhibitors with a view to discovery of cocaine pharmacotherapies and brain imaging agents.
 Dr. Meltzer’s published work includes over 100 publications, 24 patents and a book chapter.
-Dr. Meltzer is an active member of the College on Problems of Drug Dependence and the American Chemical Society where he has served as the Northeastern Section Chairman of the Medicinal Chemistry Group, a member of the Northeastern Section long range planning committee and a trustee of the Northeastern Section of the American Chemical Society.
+Dr. Meltzer was an active member of the College on Problems of Drug Dependence and the American Chemical Society where he has served as the Northeastern Section Chairman of the Medicinal Chemistry Group, a member of the Northeastern Section long range planning committee and a trustee of the Northeastern Section of the American Chemical Society.

 Howard Sard, Ph.D.
 Vice President